Some effectivity questions for plane Cremona transformations

 Now define $Z_i$ as the closure of $Z'_{i,\eps,D}\cup\{1\}$ in $H_D$.
 By what we have proved so far, $m$ then defines a rational map ${\overline{m}}:Z_i\times Z_i--\to Z_i$.
 Since $Z_i$ has an identity element and is preserved under taking inverses and since multiplication is associative in $Cr_2$, ${\overline{m}}$ is a group chunk.
-By the theorem of Weil and Rosenlicht there is then a rational surface $Y$ over $k$, a positive-dimensional group variety $\bA$ over $k$ that is $k$-birational to $Z$ and an embedding of $\bA$ into the group scheme $\Aut_Y$.
-Since $Y$ is rational, the group scheme $\bA$ is affine (it has no abelian part), and Proposition \ref{above} is proved. \end{proof} \end{proposition}
+By the theorem of Weil and Rosenlicht there is then a rational surface $Y$ over $k$, a positive-dimensional group variety $S$ over $k$ that is $k$-birational to $Z$ and an embedding of $S$ into the group scheme $\Aut_Y$.
+Since $Y$ is rational, the group variety $S$ is affine (it has no abelian part), and \DHrefpart{i} of Proposition \ref{above} is proved.